ATAMProductions/sms2email/README.md

 Consider installing this to have it set up like I did:

+#Ruby version:

-* Ruby version: ruby '2.1.5'
+ruby '2.1.5'

-* System dependencies:
+# App dependencies:

--Twilio
+- Twilio

--Mandrill for email
+- Mandrill for email

--redis
+- redis

--Heroku for 1 web server and 1 worker server
+- Heroku for 1 web server and 1 worker server

-* How to run the test suite: lol
+# How to run the test suite:

+lol

 One neat thing is that this is running on two heroku dynos for free (web + worker).
 The repo is pushed twice to two Heroku apps, one has a dyno worker, the other app has only a dyno web server.